Jonathan Shi

 Slides discussing the thermodynamic arrow of time, especially as it relates to computation and/or cognition.

-Slides introducing concepts of sociolinguistics, emphasizing elements of bias/prejudice embedded in common assumptions about language.
+Slides introducing some basic concepts of sociolinguistics and debunking common assumptions about language.

 Miscellaneous